-An ultrahigh-pressure pump generates a stream of water with pressure rated between 4000 – 6000 bar.
-This pressure is converted into speed.
-High pressure water (generally 3.8 litre per minute) flows through an orifice with a diameter between 0.10 – 0.33 mm (made from ruby, sapphire, diamond or tetraCORE™) into the cutting head, creating a stream up to 1.000 m/s.
+An ultrahigh-pressure pump generates a stream of water with pressure rated between 4000 to 6000 bar.
+The speed of the water is determined by the amount of pressure being generated.
+High pressure water (generally 3.8 litre per minute) flows through an orifice (made from ruby, sapphire, diamond or tetraCORE™) with a diameter between 0.10 – 0.33 mm into the cutting head, creating a jet stream of up to 1,000 m/s.

-Garnet particles are fed into the focusing tube (made from tungsten-carbide) via an abrasive inlet, then introduced into the water stream to produce the necessary cutting force to cut materials up to 100mm thickness with a tolerance of ± 0.1mm.
+Garnet particles are fed into the focusing tube (made from tungsten-carbide) via an abrasive inlet, then introduced into the ultra-high water beam, and it becomes a powerful cutting tool, cutting up to 300 mm thick metal into any shape.

 Over the last 30 years, both natural and synthetic abrasives have been considered for use in waterjet cutting.
 Almandine garnet has been identified as the most suitable mineral for waterjet cutting due to its unique characteristics, high performance and overall profitability of the operation.

-Abrasives softer than garnet, such as olivine or glass, provide long mixing tube life but do not ensure fast cutting speed.
-Abrasives harder than garnet, such as Aluminium Oxide or Silicon Carbide cut faster than garnet but do not provide a high cutting-edge quality and shortens the lifespan of the mixing tube by up to 90% in comparison to garnet.
+Abrasives that are softer than garnet, such as olivine or glass, provide a long mixing tube life but do not ensure fast cutting speed.
+As for abrasives that are harder than garnet, such as Aluminium Oxide or Silicon Carbide, these materials cut faster than garnet but do not provide a high cutting-edge quality.
+The life span of the mixing tube is also shortened by up to 90% in comparison to garnet.